Phoenix-Finance/Phoenix-Documentation/content/token/crosschain.md

 PHX and cPHX token are live on Ethereum, Polygon, BSC and Wanchain.
 PHX and cPHX holders can move the tokens freely among these chains.

+The following example is how to cross PHX tokens among different chains. cPHX cross-chain will follow the same steps, by selecting cPHX in the interfaces.

 ### Etherum ⇄ Polygon
 The portal for moving between Etherem and Polygon is https://wallet.matic.network/bridge/.